s2623J/js-and-react/README.md

     `cd js-and-react`

-3. Drop file into web root of LAMPP/WAMP/XAMPP
+3. Drop files into a new web root of LAMPP/WAMP/XAMPP

-4. Nav to web root in browser
+4. Navigate to web root in browser